puppetlabs/go-libs/pkg/service/README.md

   ErrorHandler       *MiddlewareHandler       //Optional.
 If true a handler will be added to the end of the chain.
 }

-//Handler will hold all the callback handlers to be registered.
+// Handler will hold all the callback handlers to be registered.
 N.B. gin will be used. type Handler struct {
-	Method  string               //HTTP method or service.AnyMethod to support all limits.
+	Method          string                  // HTTP method or service.AnyMethod to support all limits.
-	Path    string               //The path the endpoint runs on.
+	Path            string                  // The path the endpoint runs on.
-	Group   string               //Optional - specify a group if this is to have it's own group.
-N.B.
-The point of the group is to allow middleware to run on some requests and not others(based on the group).
+	Group           string                  // Optional - specify a group (used to control which middlewares will run) Handler         func(c *gin.Context)    // The handler to be used.
-	Handler func(c *gin.Context) //The handler to be used.
+	RateLimitConfig *HandlerRateLimitConfig // Optional rate limiting config specifically for the handler.
 }

 //MiddlewareHandler will hold all the middleware and whether